-On Rosh Hashanah, the ‘King’ sits in his throne and judge the world.
+On Rosh Hashanah, the ‘King’ sits on his throne and judge the world.
 We should repent of our sins and iniquities because on that day notes are written and stored in a special folder.
-If a person makes repentance then these notes are torn and disposed.
+If a person makes repentance then these notes are torn and disposed of.

 After that, the Holy One Blessed be He, bring Yom Kippur for us.
-If a person repent on his sins then he is sealed with positive seal.
+If a person repents of his sins then he is sealed with a positive seal.
 If not then the negative notes are sealed for lack of repentance.

 Then because the notes are given to the executioner, the ‘Tzelem’ (spiritual image of the person) would reflect the judgments to be inflicted on that person.
 ‘Reading’ the Tzelem would show what kind of judgments that person will go through in the year that follows.

 I don’t think that we can find a kabbalist of such levels outside Israel.
-I suggest to avoid ‘charlatans’ that may try to impress you with such ability.
+I suggest avoiding ‘charlatans’ that may try to impress you with such ability.

-We have few days until the final seal and we would like to start the year on a positive ‘note’.
+We have a few days until the final seal and we would like to start the year on a positive ‘note’.
 We should connect to the Sukkah as much as possible.
-Eat, sit and make food blessings on it.
-Make a blessing on the Lulav (Find a local synagogue or check on Chabad.org on a chabad house near your area).
-Make commitment to improve on your following of the presets.
+Eat, sit, and make food blessings on it.
+Make a blessing on the Lulav (Find a local synagogue or check on Chabad.org on a Chabad house near your area).
+Make a commitment to improving your following of the presets.
 Make a vow to give tithe and Tzedakah every month (shared among those who benefit you spiritually and or to sustain life (food, money, spiritual support) of poor children, families).
 Promise to allocate daily or weekly time for Zohar studies.

 All of these ‘commitment’ would benefit you by tearing many negative notes and allow blessings to come to your life.
-Keeping the same behaviours as previous years would bring more of the same.
+Keeping the same behaviors as previous years would bring more of the same.

-The world is going mad and the negative side express itself with chaos all over the world.
-Nature disasters and expression of great evils are part of our daily news.
+The world is going mad and the negative side expresses itself with chaos all over the world.
+Nature disasters and expressions of great evils are part of our daily news.
 We should stay away from the chaos on earth by climbing spiritual high.

-Committing to do good would tear a lote of negative ‘notes’.
+Committing to do good would tear a lot of negative ‘notes’.

-During the days of Sukkot we don;t miss any opportunity to do give and give a lot of Tzedakah, especially for those who have hard time to give.
+During the days of Sukkot, we don’t miss any opportunity to do give and give a lot of Tzedakah, especially for those who have a hard time giving.
 When it is hard for one to give then it’s as hard for the Light to give back.
-We use the tools of this holiday to draw the most light of Chassadim (Mercy) and commit to do good during the coming year.
+We use the tools of this holiday to draw the most light of Chassadim (Mercy) and commit to doing good during the coming year.

-Married women commit to do mikveh more often than you do.
+Married women commit to doing mikveh more often than you do.
 Bake Challah for Shabbat (follow the correct spiritual process)